Ahmed Codes

 To maintain smooth development and safe deployments, I implemented:

-This allowed us to test and deploy services independently without disrupting the entire system; a major advantage of the microservices model.
+This allowed the testing of services independently without disrupting the entire system; a major advantage of the microservices model.

 5. Challenges Faced